TeresaWehmeier/stock-analysis/README.md

     Next i

-#### By creating an index variable to count the number of rows for each ticker array, and three new arrays, we are able to reduce the For Loop/ Nested Loop codes to a simpler, and much easier to read and navigate:
+#### By creating an index variable to count the number of rows for each ticker array, and three new arrays, we are able to reduce the For Loop/ Nested Loop codes to a simpler, readable code, and is much easier to read and navigate:

         Dim tickerIndex As Integer
         tickerIndex = 0